Lists of Authorities and Citations Practice Note (GPN-AUTH)

 - If a party chooses to include hyperlinks in the List of Authorities, any hyperlink made from a subscriber of a subscription-only database is able to be accessed by another subscriber of the same database.
 Parties should not be concerned that the Court is unable to access such links.

-Following the conclusion of the 12-month review period relevant to the general practice notes, the Court will consider making formal amendments to GPN-AUTH, including amendments giving effect to the new arrangements described above.
+The Court will review practice note GPN-AUTH and consider making formal amendments to it, including amendments giving effect to the interim arrangements described above.

-Queries regarding any of the Court’s practice notes can be made by email to: email@example.com.
+Further information regarding ongoing feedback about the Court’s practice notes can be found here.
+Queries regarding any of the Court’s practice notes can be made by email to: firstname.lastname@example.org, marked attention to David Pringle, Deputy National Operations Registrar.

 Lists of Authorities and Citations Practice Note (GPN-AUTH)